 Fulfilling the Needs of Government and Academic Research Laboratories

 Despite increasing pressure and demands, today’s academic and government researchers are still at the front line of discovery but require more sensitive research tools to test their hypotheses.
 They need the newest available tools with enhanced sensitivity and specificity to address more complex biological questions compared to the methods used just a few years ago.
 From routine applications to more focused ones, Promega continues to develop these improved technologies from next generation nucleic acid isolation and PCR, to advanced assays for cellular biology, metabolism, 3D cellular structures and organoids, to protein manipulation and CRISPR knock-ins for tagging cell lines.
-To help the modern researcher successfully publish their results, fulfil their research programs and nurture carefully planned careers, Promega is committed to developing the most advanced bioassays, target engagement and protein degradation tools.
+To help the modern researcher successfully publish their results, fulfill their research programs and nurture carefully planned careers, Promega is committed to developing the most advanced bioassays, target engagement and protein degradation tools.
 Promega values people, and we understand that every researcher is an individual with their own stresses and strains.